Semen Analysis Overview

 Low motility can be caused by issues with production, as well as issues occurring within the ducts that store and transport the sperm.
 For example, infections may decrease the motility of the sperm in the ejaculate, even if they were originally produced with a good motility.

-This parameter looks at the quality of the movement itself, when looking at the sperm that are moving.
+The Forward Progression parameter looks at the quality of the movement itself, when looking at the sperm that are moving.
 In other words, are they “fast swimmers” or “slow swimmers?”

 What are the units?